 Regardless of why a dog bites, it’s crucial that the victim understands their rights before choosing to pursue legal action for a dog bite.

 When a person is bitten, they need to seek medical care right away.
 Dog bites can be dangerous and even life-threatening.
 It’s imperative for the victim to inform the medical staff how the bite happened, if the dog was feral, or if they suspect rabies so proper treatment can be given.

 It’s also important that you get the information from witnesses who may have seen the attack and that you carefully document the events leading up to the bite.
 The main thing that people will be looking for in the event of a dog bite is whether the dog was dangerous and a threat to public safety or if this was a rare occurrence.

 It’s important that you understand your rights as well as the laws concerning pursuing legal action in the event of a dog bite.
-If you’ve been injured by a dog and are looking to pursue legal action call the experts at Mirian Law Firm: 1-844-888-8864.
+If you’ve been injured by a dog and are looking to pursue legal action contact the experts at Mirian Law Firm.
+You may also call us at 1-844-888-8864.